Robbie Grossman Player Props: Rangers vs. Padres

 - Grossman is batting .223 with 13 doubles, a triple, seven home runs and 27 walks.

-- In seven games this season, he has hit a home run (9.6%, and 2.5% of his trips to the dish).
+- Looking at the 73 games he has played this year, he's hit a home run in seven of them (9.6%), and in 2.5% of his trips to the dish.

-- In 21 games this season (28.8%), Grossman has picked up an RBI, and in nine of those games (12.3%) he had more than one.
-He has also driven in three or more of his team's runs in four contests.
+- Grossman has driven in a run in 21 games this year (28.8%), including nine games with more than one RBI (12.3%).
+He has also driven home three or more of his team's runs in four contests.

-- In 30 of 73 games this season, he has scored, and eight of those games included multiple runs.
+- He has scored in 30 games this year (41.1%), including multiple runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.